 - Indigenous People

 - Sustainable Human Development

 - Technology, Innovation and Design

 All thematic groups maintain a listserv and inform their members on events and publications in the area.
 They organize panels for the annual HDCA conference and meet at least once a year during the conference.
 Some organize additional workshops or conferences, collaborate on publications and provide opportunity for discussion.
 Please know that the thematic groups currently work only in English.

 Join a thematic group

 HDCA thematic groups welcome researchers at all stages as well as practitioners.
 Everybody who is developing and actively applying the human development and capability approach or is working in the thematic area can join the thematic groups.

-- As a member of HDCA you can join the thematic groups by simply visiting their webpage and clicking on the button for joining (you have to be logged in to the site though).
-Else, contact the co-ordinators and ask them for instruction.
+- As a member of HDCA you can join the thematic groups by simply visiting their webpage and clicking on the button for joining (you have to be logged in to the site).
+Alternatively, contact the groups coordinators and ask them for instruction.

-- For non-HDCA-members: free registration as a user of this site is required for joining thematic groups.
-After joining you will be included in the group's mailing list, but you will not be listed as a group member on the HDCA website.
+- For non-HDCA-members:free registration as a user of this site is required for joining thematic groups.
+After joining you will be included in the group's listserv.

 Start a thematic group